 2 children dead, mother and infant in hospital after incident at Duxbury home

-(Duxbury Police will have an update on the case at 3:30 p.m.
-You can watch it live on CBS News Boston in the video above.)

 Police were called to the house on Summer Street just after 6 p.m.
 Tuesday.
-A man who lives there came home and discovered the woman first, reporting an attempted suicide.
-She had reportedly jumped out of a window and was taken to a hospital.
+A man who lives there came home and discovered the woman first, reporting she attempted to take her own life.

 Inside the house, police and firefighters found three children unconscious with what they described as "obvious signs of trauma."